denwilliams/homenet-core/docs/src/core/zones.md

 In the format `value_key:field`, eg: `sensor.hallway:humidity`.

-## luminosity
+## luminescence

-Reference to a value that represents the luminosity for this zone.
+Reference to a value that represents the luminescence for this zone.

-In the format `value_key:field`, eg: `sensor.hallway:luminosity`.
+In the format `value_key:field`, eg: `sensor.hallway:luminescence`.

 ## Zone Instance Members